Equivariant Structure on Smash Powers: Notation

 \section{Notation}

-We use the following notation: \begin{enumerate} \item $\N=\{0,1,\dots\}$, $\Z=\{\dots,-1,0,1,2\dots\}$, $\Q$, $\R$ and $\C$ are the sets of natural, integer, rational, real and complex numbers, with the usual algebraic structure. \item For $n\geq 0$, $\R^n$ is \(n\)-dimensional Euclidean space (with the dot product.)
+We use the following notation: \begin{enumerate} \item $\N=\{0,1,\dots\}$, $\Z=\{\dots,-1,0,1,2\dots\}$, $\Q$, $\R$ and $\C$ are the sets of natural, integer, rational, real and complex numbers, with the usual algebraic structure. \item For $n\geq 0$, $\R^n$ is \(n\)-dimensional Euclidean space (with the dot product).
 For $1\leq i\leq n$, $e_i\in\R^n$ forms the standard basis.
-We choose \(\R^{m+n}\) together with the canonical inclusions of \(R^m\) onto the first coordinates and of \(\R^n\) as the last coordinates as the direct sum \(\R^m \oplus \R^n\). \item The phase ``let \(V\) be a Euclidean space'' means ``let \(V = \R^n\) for some \(n \ge 0\)''. \item The one-point compactification \(S^V\) of a real inner product space $V$ with its induced action by the orthogonal group $\Or{V}$ is denoted $S^V$, and is referred to as the {\em $V$-sphere} .
+We choose \(\R^{m+n}\) together with the canonical inclusions of \(R^m\) onto the first coordinates and of \(\R^n\) as the last coordinates as the direct sum \(\R^m \oplus \R^n\). \item The phrase ``let \(V\) be a Euclidean space'' means ``let \(V = \R^n\) for some \(n \ge 0\)''. \item The one-point compactification \(S^V\) of a real inner product space $V$ with its induced action by the orthogonal group $\Or{V}$ is denoted $S^V$, and is referred to as the {\em $V$-sphere} .
+It is pointed at the added point $\infty$.
 Given \(x \in V\) we consider \(x\) as an element \(x \in S^V\) through the inclusion of \(V\) in its one-point compactification \(S^V\).
-Given \(x,y \in S^V\) we allow ourselves to write \(x + y\) with the convention that \(\infty + x = \infty = x + \infty\). \item The category $\catU$ is the category of compactly generated weak Hausdorff spaces and continuous functions (see \eg \cite{St}), and $\catT$ is the category of based spaces in $\catU$.
-Unless we explicitly state otherwise, a \emph{space} is an object in $\catT$ and maps between spaces are assumed to be continuous (and basepoint preserving).
-If $X\in\catU$ is an unbased space, then $X_+\in\catT$ is the space obtained by adding a disjoint basepoint. \item When we use the symbol \(G\) to denote a group it will always be a compact Lie group.
+Given \(x,y \in S^V\) we allow ourselves to write \(x + y\) with the convention that \(\infty + x = \infty = x + \infty\).
+Whenever the phrase ``$x\in S^W$ is in the orthogonal complement of $V$ in $W$'' is applied to $V=W$, it will mean ``$x\in\{0,\infty\}$''. \item The category $\catU$ is the category of compactly generated weak Hausdorff spaces and continuous functions (see \eg \cite{St}), and $\catT$ is the category of based spaces in $\catU$.
+Unless we explicitly state otherwise, a \emph{space} is an object in $\catT$ and maps between spaces are assumed to be continuous (and base point preserving).
+If $X\in\catU$ is an unbased space, then $X_+\in\catT$ is the space obtained by adding a disjoint base point. \item When we use the symbol \(G\) to denote a group it will always be a compact Lie group.
 Subgroups of compact Lie groups are always assumed to be closed.

 \end{enumerate}